tbmobb813/CodeConvertorDesktop/ROADMAP.md

 - Refine UI based on user feedback
 - Prepare for v2 features (offline mode, plugin system, mobile viewer)

+- Enhance UI/UX states:
+  - Disabled state for buttons when actions are not possible
+  - Loading/busy state with spinners or indicators
+  - Active/selected state highlights for files, folders, and pipeline steps
+  - Visual feedback (color, opacity, icons) for disabled/active/loading
+  - Brief success/error messages after operations

 ---

 > This roadmap keeps the app focused, developer-friendly, and ready for real-world use.
 Adjust sprint order as needed based on feedback and priorities.